 Green Clay — Montmorillonite.
 Commonly known as French green clay, rich in minerals and other nutrients.
 Used in deep-cleansing face masks to draw out impurities and balance and clear the skin.

-Green Tea — Camellia sinensis.
+— Camellia sinensis leaf extract, leaf powder.
 The benefits of green tea to the skin have been widely documented.
 This powerful antioxidant (20 times stronger than vitamin E) inhibits the formation of cancer-causing free radicals and helps prevent skin cell damage caused by sun exposure and pollution.
 An important ingredient in suncare products, as well as in creams, lotions, shampoos and conditioners.
 An anti-inflammatory and anti-irritant, it is high in xanthines, very soothing and moisturizing to both hair and skin.
 Powdered Matcha green tea from Japan is the finest.

 Guar Gum — Cyampopsis tetragonoloba.
 Extract from the guar bean, used as a thickener and emulsifier in cosmetic products.

 — Acacia senegal.
 Herbal gum used as a thickener and emulsifier in creams and lotions, and as a hair set in styling gels and sprays.
 Often combined with gum tragacanth.

 Gum Tragacanth — Astragalus gummifer.
 A thickener and binding agent in creams and lotions, this herbal gum is also a key ingredient in natural setting lotions, hairsprays and gels.
 Both gum arabic and gum tragacanth are natural alternatives to synthetic polymers (such as PVP) found in most commercial hair products.